viczinoviev/zwei-hander/README.md

 Picking up bomb gives 10 bombs

-Fairy causes health change of random amount between -2 and 2 (inclusive, 2 life=1 heart)
+Fairy gives a random 30 second buff (strength, speed, or regen)

-Bow has unlimited arrows
+Bow has unlimited cold (slowing) arrows

-Map and Clock currently have no functionality
+Red Potion heals fully

+Blue Potion gives 15 seconds of strength and speed

+There might be certain items that can be picked up that will have no effect/functionality